agalwood/Motrix/.github/ISSUE_TEMPLATE/bug_report.md

 **Before feedback**
 Before you feedback, please search for the issues to see if there are similar problems that can solve your problem.

+**Please delete the above and the contents of this line, then fill in the feedback form in the following format, Thanks.**

 **Describe the bug**
 A clear and concise description of what the bug is.